ysayad/medical-dashboard/back-end-synthea-flink/README.md

 pipeline.jars: file:///your_current_path/flink-sql-connector-kafka-3.0.1-1.18.jar
 ```

-Chanege the path for the jar and the flink conf :
+Change the path for the jar and the flink conf :
 ```bash
 %env FLINK_CONF_DIR=your_current_path/config
 ```